 - 2 tsp baking powder

 - 1 cup mashed ripe bananas (from about 2 large bananas)

 - 1/2 cup milk (I used coconut milk)

 - 1 tsp vanilla extract

-- Melt enough coconut oil or butter to coat a medium saucepan in that saucepan over medium.
-Scoop ¼ cup batter into the saucepan (how many you can cook at a time will depend on how big your pan is) and let cook for about 2-3 minutes or until the top is completely bubbly.
+Scoop 1/4 cup batter into the saucepan (how many you can cook at a time will depend on how big your pan is) and let cook for about 2-3 minutes or until the top is completely bubbly.
 Flip, cooking for another 2-3 minutes or until cooked all the way through.
 Repeat with the rest of the batter.